-Discover Vintage America - APRIL 2017
+Discover Vintage America - MAY 2017

 Leigh Elmore can be contacted at firstname.lastname@example.org.